- A recent study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.

 - Don’t shave your double-coated dog!
 Their coat is designed to keep them warm AND cool.

 Just as humans can become overheated, so can dogs.
-In fact, a new U.K. study suggests that as climate change presents a growing risk to humans, rising temperatures are putting dogs at increased risk of heat stroke.
+In fact, a U.K. study suggests that as climate change presents a growing risk to humans, rising temperatures are putting dogs at increased risk of heat stroke.

 Researchers studied data from 900,000 veterinary visits in 2016 and found 395 confirmed “heat-related illness events.”
 According to the study, age, weight, and skull shape were the biggest risk factors for heat illness.
 Dogs over 110 pounds, regardless of breed, and over twelve years old, were more likely to suffer from the heat, and so were brachycephalic breeds (dogs with shortened snouts and flat faces) including English bulldogs, Cavalier King Charles spaniels, French bulldogs, and chow chows.
 According to the study findings, these breeds were twice as likely to suffer heat illness compared to beagles, border collies and other dogs with longer snouts.
 The study also noted that animal welfare organizations in the U.K. and Australia have reported increasing numbers of calls related to heat in recent years.